tru-ID/dev-server/README.md

 The server will attempt to load environment variables from a `.env` file in the root directory of the server.

+### Phone Check redirect

+The final step to a successful Phone Check for v0.2 is to provide a `redirect_url` back to your server.
+With this `dev-server`, you must:

+1. Run a local tunnel solution to expose your local running server to the Internet
+2. Configure your Project in the [Developer Console](https://developer.tru.id/console) to have a Redirect URL.
+This should be `{local_tunnel_url}/v0.2/phone-check/exchange-code` (replace `{local_tunnel_url}` with the URL exposing your localhost server to the Internet).

 ### Phone Check callbacks

 If you wish to receive Phone Check HTTP callbacks when the Phone Check enters and end state, you must:

 1. Run a local tunnel solution to expose your local running server to the Internet
-2. Configure your Project to have a `phonecheck_callback_url
+2. Configure your Project to have a `phonecheck_callback_url`

 From the project directory run the following command replacing `{local_tunnel_url}` with the URL exposing your localhost server to the Internet: